Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph: Definitions and Notations

-A \textbf{vertex coloring} of a graph $G$ is an assignment from color-set to its vertex-set such that no two distinct adjacent vertices have the same color.
-A \emph{k-vertex-coloring}, or simply a $k$-coloring, of a graph \emph{G} is a mapping $f$ from the vertex set $V$ to the color sets $C(k)=\{1,2,\ldots,k\}$ such that $f(x)\neq f(y)$ if vertex $x$ is adjacent to vertex $y$.
+A \textbf{$k$-vertex-coloring}, or simply a $k$-coloring, of a graph \emph{G} is a mapping $f$ from the vertex set $V$ to the color sets $C(k)=\{1,2,\ldots,k\}$ such that $f(x)\neq f(y)$ if vertex $x$ is adjacent to vertex $y$.

-A graph $G$ is \emph{k}-colorable if it has a $k$-coloring.
-The minimum $k$ for which a graph $G$ is $k$-colorable is called its \textbf{chromatic number}, denoted by $\chi(G)$.
+A graph $G$ is \textbf{$k$-colorable} if it has a $k$-coloring.
+The minimum number of $k$ colors required for which a graph $G$ is $k$-colorable is called the \textbf{chromatic number}, denoted as $\chi(G)$.
 If $\chi(G)=k$, then the graph $G$ can be colored with $k$ colors, but not with $k-1$ colors.
-Alternatively, each $k$-coloring $f$ of $G$ can be viewed as a partition $\{V_{1},V_{2},...,V_{k}\}$ of $V$, where $V_{i}$ denotes the set of vertices assigned color $i$.
-So it can be written as $f=(V_{1},V_{2},\ldots, V_{k})$.
+Alternatively, each $k$-coloring $f$ of $G$ can be viewed as a partition $\{V_{1},V_{2},\cdots,V_{k}\}$ of $V$, where $V_{i}$ denotes the set of vertices assigned color $i$.
+So it can be written as $f=(V_{1},V_{2},\cdots, V_{k})$.
 In other words, that is

+where $V_{i}$ is an independent set of $G$, $i=1,2,\ldots,k$.
+The set of all $k$-colorings of a graph $G$ can be denoted by $C_{k}(G)$.
+For a $k$-colorable graph $G$, the notation $C^{0}_{k}(G)$ denotes the set consisting of all the partitions of $k$-coloring class of $G$, simplified by the \textbf{partition set of $k$-color class} of $G$.
+And define